Working with source-git #

-This document is focused on how packit treats a source-git repo.
+This document is focused on how Packit treats a source-git repo.

-In short, the source-git concept is fairly simple - take an upstream repo and shove downstream content on top of it.
+The source-git concept is fairly simple - take an upstream repo and shove downstream content on top of it.
 Easy right?

 Packit is then able to work with such a repo and: